 Wound Drainage Culture

-- An open wound, in which the skin has been torn, cut, or punctured, can result from things such as falls, bites, or burns.
-A surgical incision is also a type of an open wound.
+- An open wound, in which the skin has been torn, cut, or punctured, can happen from things such as falls, bites, or burns.
+A surgical incision (cut) is also a type of an open wound.

 - The skin over an abscess might need to be cut to reach the pus inside.
 This is known as incision and drainage.
 The cut is usually small.